Outdoor markets, warmly lit downtowns, cozy restaurants, cheerful locals... there is something special about American…

 Size: I’m the smallest National Park of all.
 They say good things come in small packages, and I don’t disagree.

-First thing people usually notice about me: When you think National Park, you probably envision a big hole in the ground (have a sense of humor, Grand Canyon, I’m just pullin’ your leg); or elk grazing in an expansive meadow.
+The first thing people usually notice about me: When you think National Park, you probably envision a big hole in the ground (have a sense of humor, Grand Canyon, I’m just pullin’ your leg); or elk grazing in an expansive meadow.
 But not me—I’m in the midst of a bustling southern town, complete with Gilded Era bathhouses.

 Claim to fame: My hot springs are said to heal and rejuvenate the weary.
 In the ‘20s and 30s, my proverbial dance card read of all the big names of the day.
 From Hollywood “It Girl” Mary Pickford to Babe Ruth and Al Capone, I was quite the draw.
-They’d luxuriate at one of my many bathhouses, soak in my therapeutic waters, get rub downs and destress.
+They’d luxuriate at one of my many bathhouses, soak in my therapeutic waters, get rubs downs and destress.

 To delve into my more modern history, check out Fordyce Bathhouse, now the park’s visitor center.
 Don’t strip down to your skivvies—though you may tour the bathhouse (which has been returned to its original splendor), it’s no longer operational.
-If you want that old school bathhouse experience, go to the Buckstaff, which has been in business since 1912.
-Be warned: their services are very true to the era, so don’t expect a soothing Enya soundtrack, flickering candles and cucumbers on your eyes.
+If you want that old-school bathhouse experience, go to the Buckstaff, which has been in business since 1912.
+Be warned: their services are very true to the era, so don’t expect a soothing Enya soundtrack, flickering candles, and cucumbers on your eyes.

 Known for: Bills!
 Meaning both Bill Clinton and Billy Bob Thornton were born and raised here.

 My perfect Friday night: You’ll find me painting the town.
 On the first and third Fridays of the month, there’s a Gallery Walk and an Antique/Boutique Walk, respectively.
-Galleries and shops stay open late and offer live music and complementary refreshments while you browse for that one-of-a-kind find.
+Galleries and shops stay open late and offer live music and complimentary refreshments while you browse for that one-of-a-kind find.

 Most Private thing I’m willing to admit here: I’ve had some work done (anyone who says they haven’t at my age is a liar or dead!).
 My natural hot springs flow from the western slope of Hot Springs Mountain.
 However, in the park, the springs have been altered to conserve the production of uncontaminated hot water for public use.

 Favorite quote: “There must be quite a few things a hot bath won’t cure, but I don’t know many of them.
-Whenever I’m sad I’m going to die, or so nervous I can’t sleep, or in love with somebody I won’t be seeing for a week, I slump down so far and then I say: ‘I’ll go take a hot bath.” ― Sylvia Plath, The Bell Jar
+Whenever I’m sad I’m going to die, or so nervous I can’t sleep, or in love with somebody I won’t be seeing for a week, I slump down so far and then I say: ‘I’ll go take a hot bath.” ― Sylvia Plath, The Bell Jar.

 Best place for a Selfie: Atop Hot Springs Mountain Tower, a 65.8 meter-high observation tower built of lattice steel on Hot Springs Mountain.
 Great view of town!